publiclab/mapknitter/anonymity.md

 ## Technical Aspects

-Currently. we allow anonymous users but they are limited in certain aspects as they cannot:
+Currently, we allow anonymous users but they are limited in certain aspects as they cannot:

 - Post comments on the maps and be part of the discussion.
 - Export featured maps.